 This includes working to educate about the harmful effects of artificial intelligence (AI), generative AI, and large language models (LLMs), while putting safeguards in place to protect creative integrity and ingenuity, and the environment.

-- AI art creates risk of moral injury, not just copyright infringement (Vox, April 16, 2025)
+- AI art creates risk of moral injury, not just copyright infringement (Vox, pub.
+April 16, 2025)

 - What does decolonising AI really mean?
 (GlobalVoices, rev. April 18, 2025; pub.
 Aug.
 14, 2024)